-In recent seasons, the number of Irish-trained Cheltenham winners from the Willie Mullins and Gordon Elliott yards have increased hugely.
+In recent seasons, the number of Irish-trained Cheltenham winners from the Willie Mullins and Gordon Elliott yards has increased hugely.
 There is also a large number of UK trainers based in or nearby Cheltenham, including Nigel Twiston-Davies, Jonjo O’Neill, Fergal O'Brien and Tom George who are always to be respected.
 Nigel Twiston-Davies tends to have winners at the October and November meetings, but generally finds winners harder to come by as the season draws on.

 As you’d expect, the facilities at Cheltenham are extensive.
 Viewing the action and the paddock can be challenging at the Festival, although at other meetings it’s excellent.
 Accommodation and travel arrangements should be planned as far in advance as possible as the town and surrounding routes can get extremely busy.
 Any challenges aside, the racecourse itself is a must-see, positioned as it is with the beautiful and iconic backdrop of Cleeve Hill.
 They don’t come much better than the modern-day Cheltenham, whichever way you look at it and the anticipation, buzz and roar from the spectators as the tapes go up for the first race of the Festival meeting is an experience to savour.

 Course and distance winners are positive at any meeting, on any given day.
 At Cheltenham, this is more so and any horse that has proven capable of negotiating the undulations and defying the ‘Cheltenham Hill’ should be kept on the short-list.
-Look for the letters 'CD' next to a runner on the racecard.
+Look for the letters 'CD' next to a runner on the race card.

-2018 was rare in that the Festival was run on the bog-heavy ground.
+2018 was rare in that the Festival was run on bog-heavy ground.
 This was an exception to the norm and typically 'Good' ground features in the going description.
-If this is the case, look for form in the book on the quicker ground, it is not uncommon for horses to have been running under-par on winter ground only to come into their own in springtime.
-Whilst not impossible it can be difficult for hold-up horses that do not 'travel' well on the bridle to land a blow at Cheltenham, especially at the Festival where races are usually run at a relentless pace with large field sizes.
+If this is the case, look for form in the book on the quicker ground, it is not uncommon for horses to have been running under par on winter ground only to come into their own in springtime.
+Whilst not impossible, it can be difficult for hold-up horses that do not 'travel' well on the bridle to land a blow at Cheltenham, especially at the Festival where races are usually run at a relentless pace with large field sizes.

-Certainly, any horse that travels on and off the bridle, or has a history of unwillingness is probably not going to have the heart or the luck-in-running required to feature at the finish.
+Certainly, any horse that travels on and off the bridle, or has a history of unwillingness is probably not going to have the heart or the luck in running required to feature at the finish.
 Horses that can jump and travel fluently in strongly run races with plenty of stamina reserves and the ability to see out the race distance up the Cheltenham hill have the key attributes for Prestbury Park.
 Be cautious of horses with a history of falls and be careful of Novice Chase events where a lack of experience can prove costly, regardless of class or form over hurdles.